Perturbative calculations of entanglement entropy: Acknowledgments

 \section{Acknowledgments}

-We thank Douglas Stanford, Juan Maldacena, Pengfei Zhang, and Yiming Chen for useful discussions.
+We thank Douglas Stanford, Juan Maldacena, and Yiming Chen for useful discussions.
 We gratefully acknowledge the support by the Simons Foundation under grant~376205.
 A.K.\ is also supported by the Simons Foundation through the ``It from Qubit'' program, as well as by the Institute of Quantum Information and Matter, a NSF Frontier center funded in part by the Gordon and Betty Moore Foundation.
+P.Z.\ acknowledges support from the Walter Burke Institute for Theoretical Physics at Caltech.